Derrick Walton: Alba Berlin (2019)

-Walton joined Alba Berlin in mid February 2019.
+Walton joined Alba Berlin in mid-February 2019.
 He helped Alba reach the Basketball Bundesliga finals.

 Los Angeles Clippers (2019–2020)

 Walton joined the Los Angeles Clippers for the 2019 NBA Summer League.
 After the Summer League ended, Walton signed an Exhibit 10 contract with the team.
 Walton made the opening day 15-man roster.
 Walton was assigned to the Agua Caliente Clippers for the start of the G League season.
 He made key late free throws to seal wins for Agua Caliente in their first two games of the season.
 He was assigned multiple times to Agua Caliente between November 7, 2019, and January 29, 2020.

 Walton remained deep on the Clippers bench early in the season as the team used Jerome Robinson and Terance Mann in the backup point guard role.
-On December 8, with JaMychal Green hobbled and Patrick Patterson, Rodney McGruder, and Landry Shamet sidelined Walton played his first meaningful minutes, posting a career-high 7 points and contributing to a win against the Washington Wizards.
-On December 31 (New Year's Eve), he posted his first double digit scoring effort (10 points on 4-5 shooting) against the Sacramento Kings.
+On December 8, with JaMychal Green hobbled and Patrick Patterson, Rodney McGruder and Landry Shamet sidelined Walton played his first meaningful minutes, posting a career-high 7 points and contributing to a win against the Washington Wizards.
+On December 31 (New Year's Eve), he posted his first double-digit scoring effort (10 points on 4-of-5 shooting) against the Sacramento Kings.
 On January 4, 2020, with Paul George joining Patrick Beverley on the sidelines, Walton made his first NBA start against the Memphis Grizzlies.

 On February 6, 2020, Walton was traded to the Atlanta Hawks in exchange for a protected 2022 second-round draft pick.
 He was waived immediately by the Hawks.